afarago/Pybricks-LEGO-Competition-Guide/index.md

 ## About the author

-My name is Attila Farago, working in the software development industry for 20+ years and engaged with LEGO robotics for the past 10 years both on the coach and the judge roles in FIRST LEGO League and World Robot Olympiad as well.
+My name is Attila Farago, I have been working in the software development industry for 20+ years and have engaged with LEGO robotics for the past 10 years both in the coach and the judge roles in FIRST LEGO League and World Robot Olympiad as well.

 I am enthusiastic about helping individuals and teams to grow to their best and also learn from many experts all over the world.
-For me learning, networking and helping grow others worth much more than winning.
+For me, learning, networking, and helping develop others are worth much more than winning.

 You can check out my other hobby projects on my [personal page](https://attilafarago.hu){:target="_blank"} and my [professional background](https://www.linkedin.com/in/afarago){:target="_blank"}.

 ## Let's start
 Let us begin the learning and create a joyful experience with consistent robot runs where you can focus on strategy!

 ---
 [Tutorial >>](tutorial/0_intro.md)